OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-12.md

 ## Romans 12:14

-Bless those who persecute you; bless and do not curse.
+Bless those who persecute you; bless, and do not curse.

 ## Romans 12:15

-Rejoice with those who rejoice; weep with those who weep.
+Share in the joy of those who rejoice; share in the sorrow of those who are sorrowful.

 ## Romans 12:16